Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

     networking infrastructure and everything in between.
 The thing is, there's no built-in way to get the MTU in any programming language I know of.
-You have to make an operating system call or invoke a Linux-only networking command to get it. 🤦 I abandoned using TCP & UDP together since I didn't want to just pick a packet size and roll with it only to get a substantial test ready on another machine and experience crazy networking issues.
+You have to make an operating system call or invoke a Linux-only networking command to get it. 🤦 I abandoned using both TCP & UDP together since I didn't want to just pick a packet size and roll with it only to get a substantial test ready on another machine and experience crazy networking issues.

 - NAT Punchthrough is not 100% reliable, especially not with VPNs in between:
     Only after I had created a rendezvous server as well as the client and